HoloArchivists/hoshinova/README.md

 ![Screenshot](https://user-images.githubusercontent.com/7418049/158234855-255f8897-f8a6-40f1-a890-af34336e65b6.png)

-**⚠️ Untested Software**: This program is still under heavy development and will contain a lot of breaking changes.
+**⚠️ Unstable Software**: This program is under heavy development.
+It works, but will still undergo a lot of breaking changes.
+Upgrade with caution.

 ## Install